 when Jesus walked on water, I had no compelling miracles to

 point to.
-My only hope was to share in careful detail
+My only hope was to build a case based on

 could explain why I was so uniquely unprepared to run

-a dance studio, then I believed my surprising success would
+the largest dance studio in the country, then I believed my surprising success would

-serve to show I had been the unlikely beneficiary of unseen help.
+serve to suggest I had been the unlikely beneficiary of unseen help.

 an assertion.
-How could I back it up??
-How could I
+How can I back it up??
+How can I

 You see, quite frankly, I

 sure what happened myself.
 Not once did I catch a

 leprechaun pulling a lever or an angel dragging someone